janelia-cellmap/pydantic-zarr/docs/index.md

 Static typing and runtime validation for Zarr hiearchies.

 ## Overview
 `pydantic-zarr` expresses data stored in the [zarr](https://zarr.readthedocs.io/en/stable/) format with [Pydantic](https://docs.pydantic.dev/1.10/).
 Specifically, `pydantic-zarr` encodes Zarr groups and arrays as [Pydantic models](https://docs.pydantic.dev/1.10/usage/models/).
-Programmers can use these `pydantic-zarr` to formalize the structure of Zarr hierarchies, enabling type-checking and runtime validation of Zarr data.
+Programmers can use these models to formalize the structure of Zarr hierarchies, and apply type-checking and runtime validation to Zarr data.

 ```python
 import zarr